Duke Blue Devils football statistical leaders

 The Duke Blue Devils football statistical leaders are individual statistical leaders of the Duke Blue Devils football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Blue Devils represent Duke University in the NCAA's Atlantic Coast Conference.
+The Blue Devils represent Duke University in the NCAA Division I FBS Atlantic Coast Conference.

 Although Duke began competing in intercollegiate football in 1888, the school's official record book considers the generally does not have many entries from before the 1930s, as records from before this year are often incomplete and inconsistent.

 These lists are dominated by more recent players for several reasons: